-A woman's lifetime risk of breast cancer is one in nine.
+A woman's lifetime risk of breast cancer is one in eight.
 At Exeter Hospital, our affiliated surgeons are committed to the early diagnosis and treatment of breast cancer.
-Treatment strategies are individually tailored after consultation with pathologists, radiation oncologists, primary care physicians and medical oncologists at our weekly tumor conference.
+Treatment strategies are individually tailored at our weekly tumor conference after consultation with primary care physicians, pathologists, radiation oncologists, primary care physicians and medical oncologists from Massachusetts General Hospital Cancer Center who work onsite at Exeter Hospital.

 Exeter Hospital also offers a Multidisciplinary Breast Clinic.
 This clinic allows women with a breast cancer diagnosis to meet with a team of specialists in one session and receive a comprehensive treatment plan.

 The Center for Cancer Care offers a multidisciplinary breast clinic for women with a breast cancer diagnosis.
 The goal of the program is to coordinate each patient's care by engaging in timely collaborative treatment planning, and to pay special attention to the psychosocial as well as the clinical needs of the patient.

 A team of medical and radiation oncologists, surgeons, primary care physicians, radiologists, pathologists, clinical nurse specialists and social workers meet with each patient to review their case.
 This team then discusses the details and treatment options, and collaboratively renders an opinion for the best course of treatment.